 On Kara’s side, she perceives Mon-El as being a compatible boyfriend when he begins to progress in his desire to be a hero.
 It’s not a bad reason to want to date somebody, but not a overly compelling one either, especially given how limited that progress was.
 Actually, what was his progress?
 He finds a job that’s a better fit?
 He improves in their sparring sessions?

 It’s particularly strange since at the same time Kara is training Mon-El to be a good

 boyfriend hero, James Olsen is toiling away in the background as The Guardian completely of his own volition.
 If all Kara wants is someone to partner with her in her superheroing, the boyfriend she had at the beginning of the season already fit that criteria.
 And she didn’t have to drag him along kicking and whining either.
 Granted, James is much squishier, being a human instead of a superpowered alien.
 Unlike Mon-El, James is physically vulnerable and could get hurt, and not just from the bad guys.
 Kara can punch a car without flinching; dating a human being would come with potential hazards for them if she got too…amorous.

 Which is actually a point in Mon-El’s favor.
-She can fuck him without danger of hurting him.
+She can sleep with him without danger of hurting him.
 Unlike Adam or James, Kara need not worry about her powers injuring Mon-El because he’s almost as powerful as she is.
 We’d actually buy just this if that’s what we got on screen.
 Kara’s got physical needs.
-If all she wanted was a fuck buddy she didn’t need to worry about breaking, we’d support her.
+If all she wanted was a sex buddy she didn’t need to worry about breaking, we’d support her.
 You get it girl.